coders-school/templates/module1/03-type-traits.md

 ## Exercise - `static_assert`

-Add a constraint to our VectorMap.
+Add a constraint to our `VectorMap`.

 Do not allow to create an object when `ValueType` does not have a default constructor.